JerryLeeMelton/midi-mani/README.md

 When that's done you can preview your edits and then, if you're happy, download the resulting MIDI file for use in a DAW or sequencer.

+This is meant to be an on-going project and will have new features in the future.
+Planned features include:

+- Transposing notes to different keys.
+- Splitting tracks.
+- Quantizing notes.
+- Introducing a piano roll interface to visualize MIDI data.